Nicholas Throckmorton: Ambassador to France

 As an ambassador to France, Throckmorton encouraged Elizabeth to aid the Huguenots, and he surreptitiously took a part in the war of religion.
 He organised the rescue of the Protestant James Hamilton, 3rd Earl of Arran from France, and his travel in disguise via Switzerland to London.
 Throckmorton was allowed leave from his duties as ambassador in October 1559 to visit his sick wife in England.
 Henry Killigrew was left as his deputy.
-When Throckmorton returned to France in 1560, the Roman Catholic leader Francis, Duke of Guise imprisoned him as a persona non grata.
+When Throckmorton returned to France in 1560, the Roman Catholic leader François, Duke of Guise imprisoned him as a persona non grata.
 Guise was convinced that Throckmorton had been involved with the Tumult of Amboise, a Huguenot plot.
 Throckmorton later remarked that he was afraid he would be killed, but he was released and retained his post as an ambassador.

 In February 1561, at Fontainebleau, Throckmorton and the Earl of Bedford conveyed Elizabeth's condolences to Mary, Queen of Scots for the death of Francis II of France, following Mary's period of 40 days of secluded mourning.
 Her companions there included Henri Cleutin.
 They had audiences with Catherine de' Medici and Henry of Navarre.
 In 1562, when religious violence began to intensify in France, Throckmorton wanted to support the mediation efforts of Catherine de' Medici.
 Later in 1562, when the Huguenot Prince of Condé had taken over Newhaven (modern-day Le Havre) in April, Throckmorton convinced the Queen to send military aid to the Huguenots in what was later called the Newhaven expedition.
 English troops garrisoned Le Havre in October 1562, but soon fell afoul of the Huguenots and, after the negotiations, the Huguenots turned against the English.
 After an outbreak of plague, they had to surrender the next year.
 Catherine de' Medici was suspicious of Throckmorton's schemes, however, and when Elizabeth sent him to negotiate with her in 1563, she placed him under house arrest.
 Elizabeth sent Sir Thomas Smith to negotiate his release.
 The two men soon began to dislike each other and in one stage almost came to blows, but Throckmorton was eventually released in 1564.
 Throckmorton was appointed Chief Butler of England and Chamberlain of the Exchequer in 1564 for life.
 He continued to send letters and messengers with advice to the Queen and she often took his advice.